build-on-aws/content/livestreams/build-on-weekly/2022-07-21/index.md

 ---
-title: "S1E2 - Breaking blocks with Terraform"
+title: "S01E02 - Breaking blocks with Terraform"
+description:
+tags:
+  - aws
+  - build-on-live
+  - twitch
+authorGithubAlias: gogococo
+authorName: Jacquie Grindrod
+additionalAuthors:
-authorGithubAlias: darko-mesaros
+  - authorGithubAlias: darko-mesaros
     authorName: Darko Mesaros
 date: 2023-03-31
 ---

 Welcome to episode 2 of Build On Weekly! 🥳 Today is all about Terraform and building stuff with it.
 Namely, in this episode, we have built a Minecraft server, running on EC2, with some Terraform Magic.

-We will be posting here, on buildon.aws, to **share show notes, links, socials, code, and any other things mentioned during the live stream** with you! 🚀
+We will be posting here, on [BuildOn.aws](/livestreams/build-on-weekly), to **share show notes, links, socials, code, and any other things mentioned during the live stream** with you! 🚀

 ![Jacquie and Darko before the show](images/header.png)